Steve Harwell, the former lead singer of Smash Mouth, has died at 56

 Hayes said with Harwell, Smash Mouth sold over 10 million albums worldwide.

-Harwell left Smash Mouth in 2021, shortly after a performance in Upstate New York, where he was slurring his words and seem disoriented.
+Harwell left Smash Mouth in 2021, shortly after a performance in Upstate New York, where he was slurring his words and seemed disoriented.

 Harwell issued a statement saying he needed to work on longstanding physical and mental health issues.
 The singer struggled with alcohol abuse for years.
 His manager, Hayes, said Harwell lived a "100% full-throttle life."